Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 #### Q72.
 Using the Array command, you have the option to create an associative array.
 What does this mean?

 - [ ] When dimensioning an array, the dimensions displayed are associative.
-- [x] The arrayed objects becomes a single entity and, when selected, display as a single entity.
+- [x] The arrayed objects become a single entity and, when selected, display as a single entity.
-- [ ] The arrayed objects become associated to the X and Y coordinates used for the array.
+- [ ] The arrayed objects become associated with the X and Y coordinates used for the array.
-- [ ] The array is associated to the linetype scale.
+- [ ] The array is associated with the linetype scale.

 #### Q73.
 When drawing a Start, Center, End arc, which key do you press to draw the arc in a clockwise direction?